Moissanite: Sources

 All applications of silicon carbide today use synthetic material, as the natural material is very scarce.

-The idea that a silicon-carbon bond might in fact exist in nature was first proposed by the Swedish chemist Jöns Jacob Berzelius as early as 1824, (Berzelius 1824).
-In 1891, Edward Goodrich Acheson produced viable minerals that could substitute for diamond as an abrasive and cutting material.
-This was possible, as moissanite is one of the hardest substances known, with a hardness just below that of diamond and comparable with those of cubic boron nitride and boron.
-Pure synthetic moissanite can also be made from thermal decomposition of the preceramic polymer poly(methylsilyne), requiring no binding matrix, e.g., cobalt metal powder.
+Swedish chemist Jöns Jacob Berzelius proposed in 1824 that a silicon-carbon bond might exist in nature (Berzelius 1824).
+In 1891, American chemist Edward Goodrich Acheson produced viable minerals that could substitute for diamond as an abrasive and cutting material.
+Moissanite has a hardness just below that of diamond, comparable with those of cubic boron nitride and boron.
+Pure synthetic moissanite can also be made from thermal decomposition of the preceramic polymer poly(methylsilyne), requiring no binding matrix such as cobalt metal powder.

-Single-crystalline silicon carbide, in certain forms, has been used for the fabrication of high-performance semiconductor devices.
-As natural sources of silicon carbide are rare, and only certain atomic arrangements are useful for gemological applications, North Carolina-based Cree Research, Inc., founded in 1987, developed a commercial process for producing large single crystals of silicon carbide.
-Cree is the world leader in the growth of single crystal silicon carbide, mostly for electronics use.
+Certain forms of single-crystalline silicon carbide have been used for the fabrication of high-performance semiconductor devices.
+As natural sources of silicon carbide are rare, and only certain atomic arrangements are useful for gemological applications, North Carolina–based Cree Research, Inc., founded in 1987, developed a commercial process for producing large single crystals of silicon carbide.
+Cree is the world leader in the growth of single crystal silicon carbide, used mostly for electronics.

-In 1995 C3 Inc., a company helmed by Charles Eric Hunter, formed Charles & Colvard Ltd. (later changed to Charles & Colvard) to market gem quality moissanite.
+In 1995 C3 Inc., a company helmed by Charles Eric Hunter, formed Charles & Colvard to market gem quality moissanite.
 Charles & Colvard was the first company to produce and sell synthetic moissanite under U.S. patent US5723391 A, first filed by C3 Inc. in North Carolina.